What Is Antidepressant Withdrawal?

 You have options.
 Talk about them with a treatment provider today.

 Detoxing from antidepressants is the process of letting the drugs leave the body.
 Medical detox can help limit withdrawal symptoms.
 Antidepressant detox involves gradually stepping down doses until the user can safely stop taking them.

 “To be able to taper off an antidepressant medication successfully, we want to do it slowly.
 So, it can take a month or six weeks or two months.
 But we just simply step the dose down slowly over time.”

 There isn’t an exact science to tapering someone’s antidepressant dose.
 Some people initially cut their dose in half and then reduce their dose by quarters.
 Some taper down in as little as a month while others taper down over several months.
 A doctor should track and adjust doses according to their patient’s specific needs.

 Detox is the first step to quitting antidepressants.
 Treatment then can progress to involve therapy and counseling.
 Counselors can help users understand and move past the underlying causes of their depression.

 Sometimes, people taking antidepressants also abuse drugs like alcohol and marijuana if their medication isn’t working.
 Polydrug use like this can worsen symptoms of depression and increase the risk of addiction.
-If you need help giving up antidepressants and/or another substance, contact a treatment provider today.
+If you need help giving up antidepressants or another substance, contact a treatment provider for rehab-related help today.